 Welcome to PART III of my teen/pre-teen boy series! (<— click on that for the introduction.)
 If you’re just jumping into the party, you might want to begin with the post, “What to Do Before Your Son Starts Puberty.”
 It really lays a foundation for the whole series.
-Then, please don’t miss #2 in the series, “Kids and Pornography.”
-(Wowza, a really important one.)

-But today we get to dive in.
+But today we get to really dive in.
 With all of our clothes on. (because this stuff is awkward enough already.)

-It’s healthy, and normal.
+We know it’s healthy, and normal.
 We ought to welcome it.
 Even if it freaks us out a little bit.

 (ok maybe a lot.)

-Let’s tackle puberty in TWO categories:
+So let’s tackle puberty in TWO categories:

 First: What is guaranteed.
 These are things that every boy will go through during puberty.